MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_CreateReport.md

      - Select **+** to add a breakdown or metric.
      - Select **Expand** > **Remove** next to a breakdown or metric to remove it.
   1. In the left panel, you can rearrange the column order of **Breakdown** or **Metrics** by selecting to place in your desired order.
-  1. Once you’re finished with the modifications, select **Save** from the upper right corner of the report.
+  1. Once youâ€™re finished with the modifications, select **Save** from the upper right corner of the report.

   :::image type="content" source="media/BA_ReportBuilder_ModifyTemplate.png" alt-text="Compare Modes modify template.":::